dvir-biton/dvir-biton/README.md

 # 💫 About Me:

 Hey there! 👋
-I’m Dvir, a Mobile Developer.
+I’m Dvir, a Fullstack Mobile Developer.
-From a young age, I loved the idea of turning ideas into reality, which drove me to follow my dream of becoming a Mobile Developer.
+From a young age, I loved the idea of turning ideas into reality, which drove me to follow my dream of becoming a Developer.
 I’m hard-working and always striving to learn and improve.

-Where’s my next challenge?! ;)
+Where’s my next challenge?

 ```json
 {